 Please do not consider entering this race if you question your own ability to do anything mentioned above.

-The route, for the moment, remains under wraps - but you will not be disappointed.
 Expect this to be one of the hardest days of your life.

 Each athlete will require a support car/ crew.
 One of the crew must be fit and able enough to accompany the competitor during the last leg of the run over a large mountain!
 Mandatory safety kit will be required.